CassianoOliveira23/Hashtag-community/README.md

 <h1 align="center">Hashtag Community</h1>

-<p>The hashtag community is a blog where students, professors and instructors can interact, ask questions, post about topics they are learning about and interact in general.</p>
+<p>The hashtag community is a blog where students, professors and instructors can interact, ask questions, post about topics they are learning about and interact with each other.</p>

 ![comunidade](https://github.com/CassianoOliveira23/Hashtag-community/assets/130614345/21dfe830-84f9-484c-872b-6dad8d3aabb4)